MRU-CSIS-1501-201704/asg-08-clarifications/README.md

 ### Added 2017-11-29

 * When saving back to file, ensure that the radon readings are saved to 5 decimal places.
 (Recall that a PrintWriter object responds to the same methods as System.out does, so this is an eeeeeeasy task!)
+* The **only** validation that needs to be done is whether the user enters in a 1,2,3,4,5,or 6 at the main menu.

 ### Added 2017-11-28